rust-lang/blog.rust-lang.org/posts/inside-rust/2022-11-17-async-fn-in-trait-nightly.md

 }
 ```

 A full working example is available in the [playground][play-concrete-spawn].
-There are some limitations we'll cover, as well as a few known bugs to be worked out, but we think it is ready for some users try.
+There are some limitations we'll cover, as well as a few known bugs to be worked out, but we think it is ready for some users to try.
 Read on for the specifics.

 ## Recap: How async/await works in Rust